All Products

 Password

-The logon password of the ECS instance.
-For example, you can enter the logon password of the root user.
+The login password of the transit node ECS instance.
+For example, the login password of the root user.

 Note